 Cardiovascular Technology Courses, Classes and Training Programs

 Cardiovascular technology courses are available through corresponding medical degree programs and may be offered as professional certification courses.
-They teach students how to test patients for heart problems in patients and take care of those who are suffering from cardiovascular disease.
+They teach students how to test patients for heart problems and take care of those who are suffering from cardiovascular disease.
 Students learn to use and maintain medical equipment and machines used in this field.

 List of Cardiovascular Technology Courses

 Keep reading for more details about cardiovascular technology classes.

 Medical terminology courses teach students the words commonly used by doctors and medical practitioners so they can understand procedures and treatments.
 Through this course, students learn the abbreviations, prefixes, suffixes and meaning of common medical terms and practice pronouncing them and spelling them correctly.
 Often students cement what they learn through the reading of medical documents.

 Through this course, students learn how to conduct the examinations used to determine if individuals have cardiovascular problems, such as cardiac stress tests and electrocardiograms.
 Students practice using and maintaining the medical equipment that catches irregular heartbeats.
 Then they apply these skills in a laboratory setting on real patients under the supervision of licensed individuals.

 Pharmacology is an important part of many medical degree programs.
 In this course, students learn about the specific drugs used to monitor and enhance cardiovascular health.
 Students study invasive and non-invasive drugs used by professionals and how to calculate drug dosages.
 This introductory cardiovascular technology course covers side effects of different drugs and how they're administered.